dibyendumajumdar/ravi/vmbuilder/docs/vm-design.rst

 * For each bytecode create an assembler routine
 * Create a dispatch table with pointers to the assembler routines
-* Each assembler routine will fetch the next bytecode instruction and jump to the next assembler routine using the dispatch table
+* Each assembler routine will (after completing its action) fetch the next bytecode instruction and jump to the next assembler routine using the dispatch table
 * The assembler routines are not full fledged C functions - they are part of one whole program.
 Hence they make assumptions about register usage which will be documented below.
 The VM as a whole will have a fixed set of register allocations so that most important information is held in registers.